Dates & Registration

 World ENABLED

-Serida L. Catalano, Ph.D. is Program Director at World Enabled.
+Serida L. Catalano, Ph.D., is Program Director at World Enabled.
 Her background includes a wide array of managerial and research competencies.
 In addition to undertaking managerial responsibility of programs in the non-profit and academic context for over ten years, she is a public policy analysis and inclusion and accessibility expert.
-Dr. Catalano was a Research Fellow at the Department of Policy Analysis and Public Management at the Bocconi University and led global interdisciplinary research projects.
+Dr. Catalano was a Research Fellow at the Department of Policy Analysis and Public Management at Bocconi University and led global interdisciplinary research projects.
 She holds a strong publication record in leading academic journals.
 Dr. Catalano has also assisted the government in the United Arab Emirates (UAE) as a Project Manager in education at the Family Development Foundation (FDF) and the Abu Dhabi’s Department of Education and Knowledge (ADEK).
 The program developed and promoted cutting-edge approaches in early childhood education.
-She also consulted various civil society groups and governmental bodies in the UAE on harmonizing the country’s legislation with the United Nation’s Convention for the Rights of People with Disabilities (CRPD).
+She also consulted various civil society groups and governmental bodies in the UAE on harmonizing the country’s legislation with the United Nations’ Convention on the Rights of People with Disabilities (CRPD).

 Who Should Attend